Comparison

 NFT AMM liquidity providers face impermanent loss -- the risk that the value of their deposited assets diverges from what they would have held outside the pool.
 When a highly sought-after NFT is deposited into a pool, it can be acquired by any trader for the floor price, regardless of its unique traits or rarity.
 The liquidity provider loses the premium value of their specific item.

 SWAPS eliminates this risk entirely.
 There are no deposits, no pools, and no bonding curves.
-Assets remain in user wallets until a specific coordinated trade is discovered and all participants consent.
-The scoring system ensures value balance across participants, and atomic settlement means either every transfer completes or none do.
-There is no mechanism for impermanent loss because there is no liquidity provision mechanism.
+Assets remain in user wallets until a specific trade is approved.
+The scoring system evaluates value balance, and atomic settlement means either every required transfer completes or none do.
+There is no impermanent loss because there is no liquidity provision.

 Fungible vs. Unique Asset Handling